CityU-AIM-Group/SCAN/README.md

 3. focs_core/modeling/rpn/fcos/fcos.py
     - We find that ensembling the semantic maps and the classification maps (the outputs of semantic conditioned kernels) can achieve a higher result (C2F: 42.3 to 42.8).
 You have a try by changing the TEST.MODE from 'common' to 'precision'.
 Besides, only using the semantic maps can achieve a comparable result with the standard 4-Conv detection head and reduce computation costs (TEST.MODE =' light').
 Kindly note that we use the 'common' mode for a fair comparison.

+4. DEBUG
+      - We also preserve may debug APIs to save different maps for better understaning our works.

 ## Contact

-If you have any problems, please feel free to contact me at wuyangli2-c@my.cityu.edu.hk before releasing your issues.
+If you have any problems, please feel free to contact me at wuyangli2-c@my.cityu.edu.hk.
 Thanks.